 Despite the loss, the bank's capital base remains strong.
-Incorporating the half-year loss reduces the EBRD's capital base €17.6 billion, compared to €20.3 billion in 2021.
-However, the current level is similar to the useable equity in 2020, when it stood at €17.9 billion, providing a still solid capital buffer.
+Incorporating the accumulated loss reduces the EBRD's capital base €18.1 billion as of September 2022, compared to €20.3 billion in 2021.
+However, the current level is similar to useable equity in 2020, when it stood at €17.9 billion, providing a still solid capital buffer.